-How To Roast Garlic And Store In Olive Oil
+How To Roast Garlic Cloves And Store In Olive Oil

-I love garlic and more specifically, roasted garlic.
+I love garlic and more specifically, roast garlic cloves.
 There is something about the delicious, caramel cloves of garlic that bring my mouth happiness.
 I have been known to eat an entire bulb, yes a bulb, of garlic in one sitting.

 Did you know how easy it is to roast and store your garlic in olive oil?
 SO EASY!

 You will not be buying roasted garlic in a jar ever again once you know how easy it is.
 This recipe is an update on my original post on Perfectly Roasted Garlic.